centrifugal/documentation/clients/javascript.md

 `presence` allows to get information about clients which are subscribed on channel at this moment.
-Note that this information is only available if `presence` option enabled in Centrifugo configuration for all channels or for namespace.
+Note that this information is only available if `presence` option enabled in Centrifugo configuration for all channels or for channel namespace.

 ```javascript
 var subscription = centrifuge.subscribe("news", function(message) {